raspberrypilearning/comic-character/en/step_6.md

 --- /collapse ---

-To check the data inputted on your form, you can use the `.value` property to retrieve the current value of the user input.
+To check the data inputted on your form, you can use the `.value` property to retrieve the current value of the user's input.

 You will also need to use a conditional statement to check if the current value of the fields is empty or blank.